yochaigal/cairn/wip/2e/reliquary.md

 ## Homunculus Nail, 1 use

-Prick a finger with the pointy end and hammer into any small object to form a loyal Homunculus (3 HP, 4 STR, 13 DEX, 5 WIL).
+Prick a finger with the pointy end and hammer into any small object to form a loyal servant (3 HP, 4 STR, 13 DEX, 5 WIL) completely devoted to you.
 If not destroyed, it will outlive you.

+## Gate Chalk, 1 use

+- Draw a doorway on any flat surface to open a one-way passage to the Roots.
+Good luck.

+## Obliteration Scroll, 1 use, _petty_

+- A single-page document filled with gibberish.
+Sign anywhere on the page to remove any knowledge of your existence from this plane of reality.
+No one will know or remember you, and any references to your name or lineage vanish.
+The scroll disappears in a puff of smoke that smells faintly of sulfur.

+## Barbed Epaulets, +1 Armor

+- Spiked shoulder pads that cause d4 STR damage to anyone that grabs you.

+## Whistle-Rope

+15ft of highly flexible leather.
+Swirl in the air to generate a powerful subsonic effect that drives away wildlife.
+Also works underwater.

+## Jar of Ants

+- Break to release a colony of fire ants (1 HP, 1 STR, 10 DEX, 1 WIL, bite (d10), _detachment_ ).
+Consume a ration every two days.

+## Eyestone, 3 charges

+- Choose an object created by living creatures.
+You can sense the nearest example.
+- **Recharge**: Place in a bucket of rainwater overnight.